Arturo Casadevall: Biography

 Arturo Casadevall was born in Sancti Spíritus, Cuba, in 1957 from a Catalan-descendant family.
+He is the great-great-great-grandson of Colonel José Martínez-Fortún y Erlés, the first Marquis of Placetas.
 He moved to Elmhurst, Queens, New York City in 1968 and became a U.S. citizen in 1976.
 Prior to his career in medicine, Casadevall worked at McDonald's for 4 years and later as a bank teller.
 Casadevall received his Bachelor of Arts degree in Chemistry from Queens College, City University of New York in 1979, and his M.S. and Ph.D in Biochemistry from New York University in 1983 and 1984.
 He then received his M.D. from New York University in 1985.
 Casadevall completed his internship and residency in internal medicine at the Bellevue Hospital Center, and a fellowship in infectious diseases at the Montefiore Medical Center of the Albert Einstein College of Medicine.
 Under the guidance of Matthew D. Scharff, he completed a postdoctoral fellowship in immunology at the Albert Einstein College of Medicine from 1989 to 1991.

 In 1992, he accepted an assistant professorship in medicine and microbiology & immunology at Albert Einstein College of Medicine.
 In 2000, he became the director of the Division of Infectious Diseases at Montefiore Medical Center and rose to the rank of full professor by 2001.
 In 2002, he was named the Selma and Jacques Mitrani Professor in Biomedical Research.
 In 2006, he became the Chair of the Department of Microbiology and Immunology and was named the Leo and Julia Forchheimer Professor of Microbiology Immunology.
 He is board-certified by the American Board of Internal Medicine in internal medicine and the subspecialty of infectious diseases.